A17138501/markdown-parser/lab-report-week4.md

 4. Description for the bug, failiur input and symptom.

+The bug throws an Exceptioin that is StringIndexOutOfBoundsException.
 The reason why I have this bug is that the second link does not have a close parentheses so that markdown.indexOf(")", currentindex) it will return -1 which give a -1 value to closeparen and currentindex will be closeparen +1 whcih is 0, wo that currentIndex will always be less than markdown.length(). while loop will not be stop. so that i add a if statement that if it close parentheses can not be found. whcih means closeparen == -1.
 I will force it to break.

 ## Third Code Change